EvanFrameX/Neddism/README.md

 *   Neddism is concerned with **material reality**, not ideology or speech.
 Hateful thoughts or offensive speech are not actionable.
 Only tangible, harmful *actions* (or credible, immediate threats thereof) fall under social sanction.
 The quality of an outcome is judged by its real-world effects.

 ## **III.
-Economic Implementation: The Two Paths**
+Economic Implementation: The Three Paths**

-Neddism branches into two economic systems, chosen by communities or individuals based on preference and context.
-Both operate under the Six Pillars.
+Neddism branches into three primary economic systems, chosen by communities or individuals based on preference and context.
+All operate under the Six Pillars.

 ### **A. Publoneddism: The Communitarian Meritocracy**